5 Surprising Lessons From 20 Years of Taking Summers Off.

 We describe it as time off, down-time, off the grid, unplugged.
 As if we are stepping into a kind of void where nothing of value happens.
 Our thinking about rest and leisure is another relic of our work addicted way of operating in the world.
 It’s only valuable if it enables us to keep on working.

 But leisure is about more than not working.
-It has a purpose beyond recovery.
+It has a purpose beyond recovery and fueling up for the next work sprint.

 2. We are happier and healthier when we respect our natural rhythms.

-A balanced life is not the careful allocation of equal time between work and some nebulous thing called life.
+A balanced life is not the careful allocation of equal time between work and some broad and nebulous concept of non-work, called life.
 Or jamming as much variety as possible into your day.
-Balance is the art of living life in a way that respects our natural rhythms.
+Balance is the art of living life in a way that respects your natural rhythms.

 We are seasonal creatures, and we live on a seasonal planet.
 We have circadian rhythms and even, ultradian rhythms – times during the day when our energy is high and low.
 Times when we are alert and focused and times when our attention seems to float and drift.

 But rather than accept and honor these rhythms, we fight them.
 We try to overcome them – go faster, push harder.
-Yet our bodies and minds are not built to be chained to a desk, peering motionless into a screen for hours on end.
+Yet our bodies and minds are not built to be chained to a desk, peering into a screen hour after hour.
 We need to sleep, work, rest, eat, move, and play.

 Leisure and work are mutually sustaining systems.

-The greatest gift of autonomy over how I spend my time has been learning about my own rhythms.
+The greatest gift of autonomy has been learning about my own rhythms.
 Training myself to use the times when I am most alert and focused to do my most challenging work.
 Paying attention to when my body needs to move and be active and when it needs to rest.

 I learned these things the hard way, by pushing myself to exhaustion and burnout.
 It took a lot of failure to finally learn how to work with these rhythms in a way that is sustainable and fulfilling.

-The most common complaint, by far, that I hear from leaders and professionals is that they don’t have time to think or get their most important work done.
+The most common complaint, by far, that I hear from my clients and other leaders is that they don’t have time to think or read or work through tough strategic issues.
 Their calendars are jammed with meetings and obligations, many of them unproductive and stressful.
 They spend hours wading through emails, the vast majority of which are either junk or not important.
 Their devices constantly beep, buzz and ring, distracting their focus.

 At the end of a day of this, they feel exhausted, depleted, and unproductive.